Single Gun Theory: Visiting the Kennedy Assassination Site

 The Kennedy assassination is one of the most fascinating events in American history.
 The national consensus of opinion changes from generation to generation.
 Right after the event, as we rode the last waves of post-World War II optimism, we were willing to believe what they were telling us, that a single gunman was responsible.

 But as the upbeat attitude of the late 1950’s and early 60’s gave way to the cynicism of the 70’s, conspiracy theories abounded.
 By the late 1980’s we were growing weary of all that, eager to the return to a more positive view of the nation and ourselves, and by the late 90’s that evidence was refuted.
-Now in the age of Trump when a lie is as good as the truth were back to believing in conspiracy theories again.
+Now in the age of Fake News when a lie is as good as the truth were back to believing in conspiracy theories again.
 But the Kennedy assassination is unique.
 Arguably, it is the mother of all conspiracy theories, the one that set the bar.

 It’s hard to believe now but as recently as ten years ago the popular view was that a single gunman killed Kennedy.
 Stephen King, in his 2011 bestseller, 11/22/63, revisited the controversy in fiction and came to the same conclusion, stating, “It is very, very difficult for a reasonable person to believe otherwise.”
-But to feel comfortable with that conclusion you’ll have to ignore some pretty troubling facts, and if you think the Sixth Floor Museum is going to help you tie it all up with a neat bow, think again.
+But to feel comfortable with that conclusion you have to ignore some pretty troubling facts, and if you think the Sixth Floor Museum is going to help you tie it all up with a neat bow, think again.

 A Pristine Bullet, Mysterious Recordings, and Swapped Photos

-Among the oddities the Sixth Floor Museum doesn’t shy away from examining is “the pristine bullet”.
-That lethal projectile, the bullet that allegedly killed the president and struck governor John Connelly of Texas, did a marvelous thing.
+Among the oddities that the Sixth Floor Museum doesn’t shy away from is “the pristine bullet”.
+That lethal projectile, the bullet that allegedly killed president Kennedy and struck governor John Connelly of Texas, did a marvelous thing.
 It passed through 15 layers of clothing, 7 layers of skin, and approximately 15 inches of tissue, burrowed through a necktie knot, removed 4 inches of rib, and shattered a radius bone, yet somehow came to rest on the gurney of the wounded Connelly intact, neither blunted or dented.

 What’s more, the location of the fatal wound is in dispute.
 The Warren Commission concluded that the bullet struck Kennedy above the right shoulder and passed through his neck, a trajectory that aligns with Oswald’s perch.
 But Robert McClelland, a doctor at Parkland Hospital where the autopsy was performed, testified that the back part of Kennedy’s head was blown out, with tissue missing, a finding consistent with an exit wound, suggesting that the fatal bullet was fired from the front, in the direction of the grassy knoll.